i-p-loginov/MICSECS-2018/call.md

 The best articles will be selected to publication in Proceedings.
 The Proceedings will be available in a printed and an online versions.

+We are planning to publish the proceedings in CEUR with selectable DBLP, Scopus indexing.

 [//]: # (The best articles will be selected to publication in CEUR Workshop Proceedings (<http://CEUR-WS.org>{:target="_blank"}).
 The proceedings are selectively indexed in DBLP (<https://dblp.uni-trier.de/>{:target="_blank"}) and Scopus (<https://www.scopus.com/>{:target="_blank"}).)